The day arrived to see either how much time I had wasted, or to see how much more time I would be wasting.

 Our land engine.

 It's not sinking!!
 The draught of the boat without any people was about 3".
 That means that the boat sunk down into the water about 3".
 The flat, heavy bow made it a bit front heavy until the engine was mounted, and I climbed into the driver's seat, then it was just about perfectly balanced.
-While having the boat be balanced was a pretty critical aspect of the construction, I have no idea how it actually happened to work out as well as it did.
+While having the boat be balanced was a pretty critical aspect of the construction, I have no idea how it actually happened to work out as well as it did, other than constantly worrying about it as the boat was built.

 The maiden voyage.
 I didn't think to ask if everyone could swim.